 To be eligible for funding, your team must be based in one of the following countries: Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden or the United Kingdom.

-- When the Kick-Start launches on 03 May 2021, visit esa-star and search for this Circular Economy Kick-Start to download the official documents.
-The official documents will include a proposal template, a draft contract, and additional information about this opportunity.
+- When the Kick Start opens on 03 May 2021 visit esa-star Publication and search for this Circular Economy opportunity to download the official competition documents.

 - Use the official documents to prepare your proposal.

 - Reach out to your National Delegate to inform them that you are applying for the Circular Economy Kick-Start and to request a Letter of Authorisation.
-Contact details of each National Delegate can be found here.
-Please note that if your team is based in Luxembourg, Norway, Germany or Ireland you do not have to contact your National Delegate; the Luxembourgish Norwegian, German and Irish Delegations have pre-authorised this Kick-Start opportunity so you can skip ‘step 5’.
-If your team is based in the United Kingdom you are only eligible for funding for Part 2: Circular Fashion and Textiles.
+Contact details of each National Delegate can be found here (https://business.esa.int/national-delegations-0).
+Please note that if your team is based in Luxembourg, Norway, Germany or Ireland you do not have to contact your National Delegate; the Luxembourgish Norwegian, German and Irish Delegations have pre-authorised this Kick-Start opportunity.
+If your team is based in the United Kingdom you are only eligible for funding for Part 2 - Circular Fashion and Textiles - and you do not have to contact your National Delegate.

 Relevant Circular Economy Events